andymeneely/project-spider-monkey/docs/RULES.md

   * *At game end...* - the card is not invoked until the game ends
   * *Upon purchase...* - the card is invoked immediately when it is purchased instead of when it is played

+When the **Gold Stack** cards are reached, distribute one to each player's discard pile.

 The game ends when one column becomes empty and the Main Deck is exhausted.